 Q 128: Why is this a time to be especially on guard against health insurance fraud?

 Health insurance rules and regulations are constantly changing.
 Con artists posing as representatives of the federal government or posing as legitimate insurance agents, brokers, or navigators might try to steal consumers’ money, identity, or health information through various health insurance schemes.
 For instance, criminals might try to convince consumers to reveal personal information to receive a “national health insurance card” or a new Medicare card under the ACA.
-Or they might try to sell consumers health insurance policies that are fake, worthless, or not what they claim to be.
+Or they may also try to sell consumers health insurance policies that are fake, worthless, or not what they claim to be.
 These scams are often attempted through automated telephone calls or websites that mimic legitimate sites.

 Q 129: Can consumers get help from their current insurance agent or insurance company to buy health insurance coverage through the [insert name of state exchange]?

 Yes.
-Working with individuals known personally or known to be working for legitimate organizations is a dependable way to avoid fraud.
+Working with individuals known personally or known to be working for a licensed agency or company is a dependable way to avoid fraud.

 Q 130: If consumers don’t have a relationship with an insurance agent or company, where should they go for help?